-Sounds like it’s time for a patented Griffith Race to the Rescue™.
+Sounds like it’s time for a race to the rescue…

 Clarine Seymour is just as energetic as advertised.
 She is constantly on the move, as though she is going to burst with excitement.
 Had she lived, I have no doubt that she would have taken her place as one of the top flappers of the 1920s.
 As it is, she is a delight in her role as White Almond Flower.

 Okay, so there is no beauty shop on the island to give her that perm she sports.
 And I don’t know where she dug up the ballet flats she is wearing.
-And I don’t really buy her a real island girl for one minute.
+And I don’t really buy her character for one minute.